otsosaarinen/osu-cards-frontend/README.md

 Works together with the [osu-cards-backend](https://github.com/otsosaarinen/osu-cards-backend).

 A simple frontend that visualizes player data received from the backend and creates osu! player cards from that data.

+Practiced using Tailwind CSS for the first time and feels really great to use :D